YIC Internship Program

-With the YIC Internship Program, consumers are able to gain work experience by securing jobs with local music/recording employers.
-Consumers and employers are matched based on the employer’s need and the consumer’s vocational/situational assessment, individual abilities and career path interests.
+With the YIC Paid Internship Program, consumers are able to gain work experience by securing internships with local music/recording employers.
+Consumers and employers are matched based on the employer’s need and the consumer’s individual abilities and career path interests.

-The YIC Internship Program offers on-campus and off-campus training for various jobs within the music/recording industry, such as event production, marketing/advertising/event promotion, sound, lighting, retail, concessions, security, and talent management; to name a few.
+The YIC Paid Internship Program offers on-campus and off-campus training for various jobs within the music/recording industry, such as event production, marketing/advertising/event promotion, sound, lighting, retail, concessions, security, and talent management; to name a few.
 Click here for more information about funding.